 Looking back over a tumultuous year of festivals, headline slots, and recording, Coyote Creed take stock ready for what’s to come.
 The band are set to release their debut single ‘Everglow’ on the 1st March, closely followed by a follow up single ‘Can’t get enough’, before unveiling their debut album in the summer of 2019.

-This four piece ensemble includes; Dave Mac on guitar and vocals, Colin Richards on bass, Jack Thomas on guitar and Andy Harding on drums.
+This four piece band includes, Dave McCalden on lead guitar and vocals, Jack Thomas on lead/rhythm guitar, Kieran Groves on Bass guitar and Andy Harding on drums.

 The first release ‘Everglow’ promises to be a fantastic introduction to Coyote Creed, with its memorable riff and powerful lyrical content.
 The song which features on the forthcoming album is a must have that ‘We spent a lot of time getting the songs right, and putting across a true representation of our sound’ says Dave Mac, ‘I’m quite old school in respect of making an album as a collection of songs, rather than focusing on which song will be a single; we want the listener to enjoy the musical journey from start to finish’.
 The debut album will fulfil this statement with its mix of soulful songs, and out and out rockers.
 The album is co-produced by Colin Richards and Dave Mac, and stays true to the group’s vision of a Southern Country Rock Band.